teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 ## Creating new Chef cookbooks

-From the step above, we have `ChefDK` available to work with Chef cookbooks.
+From the steps above, we have `ChefDK` available to work with Chef cookbooks.
 To learn how to use it, you can follow: https://github.com/chef/chef-dk

 I already created the initial `kubernetes-stack-cookbook` that we can work with.
 You need to clone